maksimryndin/distributed-book/src/consistency/time.md

 Async vs sync system
 Reliable vs unreliable (fault models) system

+Synchronous system assume that there is some bound (known in advance) on the delivery time of messages between nodes.
+Asynchronous system assumes that there is no such a bound.
+Asynchrounous system seems to be more suitable for nodes interacting via networks but there is no known consensus for such a model.

+So partial synchronous model[[DLS88] C. Dwork, N. A. Lynch, and L. J. Stockmeyer.
+Consensus in the presence of partial synchrony.] is used

 a distributed system is asynchronous if there is no bound on message delay, clock drift, or the time necessary to execute a step.
 Thus, to say that a system is asynchronous is to make no timing assumptions whatsoever (Chandra)

 Full connectivity (all nodes are connected) vs partial With Byzantine faults vs without

+Liveness property - the consensus makes progress Safety property - the consensus behaves correctly (all nodes agree on the order of events)

 Fault modes
 Time synchronization